craftcms/docs/docs/4.x/console-commands.md

 --site
-: The site handle to save elements from.
+: The site handle to fetch elements from.

+--propagate-to
+: The site handle to propagate entries to.

+    When this is set, the entry will *only* be saved for this site.

 --status